 The reality is that Syria and Iraq have often been ruled by distinct regimes, despite the supposed unification of the Islamic world under the caliphs.
 When the Umayyad caliphate ruled in Damascus, Iraq was a hotbed of dissent.
 And when the Abbasids overthrew the Umayyads in 750, they deliberately moved the capital out of Damascus and into the newly-built Baghdad.
 Thereafter, the two territories were often ruled separately, including when Syria was dominated by Crusader kingdoms and Iraq by the Seljuqs.
 Although the Ottomans restored a measure of unity, the territories remained distinct administrative units within the empire.
 ISIS envisions a return to a time before the creation of modern nation-states, imagining the Middle East as a borderless desert that caliphs ruled in the name of Islam.
 However, it is ISIS’ vision of past unity that is falsely constructed.

-But, again, none of this is actually a defense of the specific Sykes-Picot border, because “Syria” and “Iraq” didn’t mean back then what they mean today.
-It’s overly simplistic to say that Crusaders “dominated” medieval Syria while the Seljuqs dominated medieval Iraq, because it ignores the Zengid Dynasty that ruled everything from southern Palestine to northern Iraq during most of the 12th-13th centuries:
+Again, none of this is actually a defense of the specific Sykes-Picot border, because “Syria” and “Iraq” didn’t mean back then what they mean today.
+It’s overly simplistic to say that Crusaders “dominated” medieval Syria while the Seljuqs “dominated” medieval Iraq, because it ignores the Zengid Dynasty that ruled everything from southern Palestine to northern Iraq during most of the 12th and 13th centuries:

 The Zengids were draped right across what would eventually be Sykes-Picot.
-Later the Mongols would control Iraq while the Mamluks controlled Syria, but those two empires more or less divided at the Euphrates River, which has nothing to do with the borders between modern Syria and Iraq.
-The Ottomans did control the entire Levant and Mesopotamia at their height (though they contested Iraq on occasion with the Persian Safavid Empire), and Gordon is again correct to note that there were separate administrative divisions within the empire for “Syria” and “Iraq.”
-But at the risk of beating a dead horse, those administrative divisions really had very little in common with the modern borders of the two countries:
+Later the Mongols would control Iraq while the Mamluks controlled Syria, but the frontier between those two empires more or less coincided with the Euphrates River, which has nothing to do with Sykes-Picot.
+The Ottomans did control the entire Levant and Mesopotamia at their height, and Gordon is again correct to note that there were separate administrative divisions within the empire for “Syria” and “Iraq.”
+But at the risk of beating a dead horse, those administrative divisions really had very little in common with Sykes-Picot:

-If you can figure out how these Ottoman administrative divisions are preserved in the Sykes-Picot borders, you’re better at this kind of thing than I am.
+If you can figure out how these Ottoman administrative divisions are preserved in Sykes-Picot, you’re better at this kind of thing than I am.

-In fact, through all of this history, one of the few constants in the region has been the lack of a definitive border running through the Syrian desert, which is a significant geographic barrier between the populated areas of Iraq and the populated areas of Syria but which was never delineated before Sykes-Picot.
+In fact, through all of this history, one of the few constants in the region has been the lack of a definitive border running through the Syrian desert, which is a significant geographic feature sitting between the populated areas of Iraq and the populated areas of Syria but was never delineated before Sykes-Picot.
 The rise of the nation-state demands defined borders, but historically the empires of the region never had much cause to parse out this section of the desert to one, that section to another.
-They tended to leave the whole thing to the Bedouin who were the only folks who could carve out a living there, and it’s the modern descendents of those Bedouin tribes who are straddling the Sykes-Picot line today and are the reason why Syria’s civil war and Iraq’s Sunni unrest are impossible to separate from one another.
+They tended to leave the whole thing to the Bedouin who were the only folks who could carve out a living there, and it’s the modern descendants of those Bedouin tribes who are straddling the Sykes-Picot line today and are the reason why Syria’s civil war and Iraq’s Sunni unrest cannot be separated from one another.

-So yes, Gordon is right to conclude that it is ahistorical to talk, as ISIS often does, about reunifying Syria and Iraq or to say that any border between the two nations is illegitimate; these are clearly two distinct historical regions.
+So yes, Gordon is right to conclude that it is ahistorical to talk, as ISIS often does, about reunifying Syria and Iraq or to say that any border between the two nations is illegitimate.
+These are clearly two distinct historical regions.
 But it’s also ahistorical to argue that this particular border between the two countries is an accurate representation of that distinction.
-Sykes-Picot and the resulting Mandate system erased long-standing borders, created new ones that had never existed before, and generally haven’t served the region or its people well in the decades since they were implemented.
-I’m not arguing for redrawing the borders, and Gordon is also correct to note that any attempt to do so risks getting the thing just as wrong, albeit wrong in a different way, as Sykes-Picot did.
-I just think it’s OK to acknowledge that these borders are pretty lousy, even if there’s no obvious way to do anything about it.
+Sykes-Picot and the mandate system erased long-standing borders, created new ones that had never existed before, and generally haven’t served the region or its people well in the decades since they were implemented.
+I’m not arguing for redrawing the borders, and Gordon is also correct to note that any attempt to do so risks getting the thing just as wrong, albeit wrong in a different way, as Sykes and Picot did.
+But it’s OK to acknowledge that these borders are pretty lousy, even if there’s no obvious remedy.